4 Tips to Make Agile DevSecOps a Reality

 This is, in fact, the main guiding principle of Agile software development: to produce an incrementally built software product that always satisfies the customer.
 The values, practices, and collaboration that arise are built primarily to satisfy this underlying principle.

 But who is the customer in DevSecOps?
 Here, instead, it is the Minimum Viable Customer.
-Concentrated DevSecOps teams may develop focused, extended DevSecOps configurations for different customers, however these are not always necessary in all projects.
+Concentrated DevSecOps teams may develop focused, extended DevSecOps configurations for different customers, however, these are not always necessary in all projects.
 The customer is also the enterprise internally itself: the security posture they wish to project outwardly, including the all-of-business non-functional requirements as guiding principles.

 To remain aligned with the desires of the Minimum Viable Customer and the internal business means checking in regularly to ensure DevSecOps is operating according to what these two customers would want.
-In the case of conflicting constraints, a more in depth analysis is required.
+In the case of conflicting constraints, a more in-depth analysis is required.

-Make it measurable with the right tools
+Monitor & measure Agile DevSecOps with the right tools

 Monitoring and observability are critical to the success of Agile DevSecOps.
-By developing key security metrics and deploying real-time monitoring across the software development lifecycle, businesses can be assured of delivery of business value of these efforts.
+By developing key security metrics and deploying real-time monitoring across the software development lifecycle, businesses can be assured of the delivery of business value of these efforts.
 Building secure is just as important as building it right, and you need to be assured that applications and platforms are indeed secure.

 Creating a single source of truth that enables DevSecOps requires taking the Agile DevSecOps approach and applying it to your security tooling ecosystem as well.
 This is the value brought by the ArmorCode AppSecOps platform.
 ArmorCode customers use the platform to unify application security and vulnerability management.
 It helps them achieve Application Security Posture Management, Unified Vulnerability Management, Continuous Compliance, and DevSecOps Orchestration.
 Request a demo to see how to enhance your Agile DevSecOps operations.